hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/admin-authz-ext-iam.md

 The admin user can now login by any configured authorization flow in Keycloak.
 In this example, the __direct access grant__ is used to login.

-Run the command to log in as admin
+Run the command to log in as admin.

 ```bash
 curl -X 'POST' \